-See "Overview of migrating" on page 1 and "Premigration considerations" on page 2
+See "Overview of migrating" on page 1 and "Premigration considerations for WebSphere Process Server" on page 4.

 Select the appropriate migration scenario for information on how to migrate a WebSphere Process Server deployment manager from an older version to a newer version of WebSphere Process Server.
-(For example, a WebSphere Process Server Version 6.0.2 deployment manager to a WebSphere Process Server Version 6.1 deployment manager.)
+(For example, a WebSphere Process Server Version 6.1 deployment manager to a WebSphere Process Server Version 6.2 deployment manager.)

-- "Migrating a deployment manager using the migration wizard" This topic contains instructions for migrating an older version WebSphere Process Server deployment manager to a newer version deployment manager using the migration wizard (a graphical user interface). - "Migrating a deployment manager using command-line tools" on page 45 This topic contains instructions for migrating an older version WebSphere Process Server deployment manager to a newer version deployment manager using the migration command line tools rather than the migration wizard.
+- "Migrating a deployment manager using the migration wizard" on page 71 This topic contains instructions for migrating an older version WebSphere Process Server deployment manager to a newer version deployment manager using the migration wizard (a graphical user interface). - "Migrating a deployment manager using command-line tools" on page 76 This topic contains instructions for migrating an older version WebSphere Process Server deployment manager to a newer version deployment manager using the migration command line tools rather than the migration wizard.

-Tip: For help in troubleshooting problems when migrating, see "Troubleshooting version-to-version migration" on page 107.
+Tip: For help in troubleshooting problems when migrating, see "Troubleshooting version-to-version migration" on page 140.